 Parent and child fostering

 You can also earn more for offering your home to a parent and child.
 If you do this, you earn £250 per week plus two allowances.

 We pay you a weekly allowance for each child based on their age, in addition to the weekly fee.
 The allowance is intended to pay for things like food, clothes and activities for your foster child.

 In addition to fees and allowances, foster carers can claim expenses for:

 - any specialist equipment the child needs.

 Tax and national insurance

-Most foster carers do not pay tax on their fostering payments, and may also be exempt from tax on a proportion of their non-fostering income.
+Most foster carers do not pay tax on their fostering income.
+You may also be exempt from tax on a proportion of your non-fostering income.

 or to talk to our friendly recruitment team call 0800 801 530